 But by September 2011, the original structure was gone.
 According to The New York Post, neighbors see Schwimmer as just another spoiled celebrity who’s changing the character of their East Village neighborhood without thinking of others.

-We consulted with real estate attorney Steven Wagner of Wagner Davis to see if Schwimmer actually did anything illegal.
+We consulted with real estate attorney Steven Wagner of Wagner Berkow to see if Schwimmer actually did anything illegal.
 And the answer is no.

 “Personally I think what he did was wrong if the building was distinctive and worthy of preservation, but that is not a legal issue,” Wagner says.